hapijs/lab/README.md

 $ npm install -g lab
 ```

-- Add lab as a dev dependecy to your project's `package.json` along with a `test` script:
+- Add lab as a dev dependency to your project's `package.json` along with a `test` script:

 ```json
 {